fermiPy/dmsky/docs/install.rst

    $ which pip

 Once again, if this isn't the pip in your python environment something went wrong.
-Now install fermipy by running:
+Now install dmsky by running:

 .. code-block:: bash